LorenzoBettini/packtpub-xtext-book-examples/README.md

 }
 ```

-2. **Add the bindings in a custom InjectorProvider in the tests project**
+**2. Add the bindings in a custom InjectorProvider in the tests project**

 If you do not want to add these bindings in the main DSL runtime module (after all, you need them only for testing), you can create a custom injector provider in the tests project (inheriting from the generated one in src-gen folder) to be used only for the test(s) that use CompilationTestHelper.
 This custom injector provider must define a custom Guice module, inheriting from the DSL main module, and provide the additional bindings.